mccalluc/mccalluc.github.io/resume/prose.md

-**Project Programmer, FilteredPush, Harvard Herbaria, Cambridge, Massachusetts (August 2013–July 2014, funded for one year)**: Proposed and implemented a configurable scriptlet generator to simplify “copy cataloging” workflows, particularly in natural history collections.
+**Project Programmer, FilteredPush, Harvard Herbaria, Cambridge, Massachusetts (August 2013–July 2014, funded for one year)**: Proposed and implemented a configurable bookmarklet generator to simplify “copy cataloging” workflows, particularly in natural history collections.
 Used HTML5 Web Messaging API and jQuery on the client side, with Solr and Jetty on the server side.
 Contributed to other components of the FilteredPush project using JSF for the front end, and RDF/SPARQL, MongoDB, and MySQL on the back end.